 In addition to a healthy diet (which I always observe), I regularly applied tea tree oil and finally tried EFT which somewhat reduced the strangely sticking-out bulge (remember everything is energy).
 One day I also introduced borage oil which I took together with spirulina, at a rate of perhaps a tablespoon of oil a day.
 Approximately three weeks into this practice, I noticed the bulge flattening or 'deflating', and to my greatest surprise, completely disappearing within three days.

 While the molar itself continues to be some kind of a 'ruin', even hard finger pressure on the gum below it will only elicit the slightest of discomfort today (if any).
 I attribute this healing to the effect of gamma-linolenic acid (GLA - of which borage oil is a rich source) to which anti-inflammatory and other healing properties are ascribed.
-I had taken spirulina beforehand without dramatic results so I don't presume this unexpected outcome to be due to spirulina."
+I had regularly taken spirulina (incidentally itself a source of GLA) beforehand without dramatic results so I don't presume this unexpected outcome to be due to spirulina."

 3 Olive oil and cabbage leaf packs: nature's "secret healing weapons"

 Thomas Häberle often prescribed cabbage leaf packs as well, a time-honoured folk remedy with powerful detoxification and healing abilities.
-Some background about healing with cabbage leaf packs and Father Thomas Häberle's books at Tumors healed thanks to cabbage leaf poultices and ... unconditional love.
+Background on healing with cabbage leaf packs at Medicinal cabbage leaf poultices Dr. Blanc: background on the therapeutic topical application of Brassica oleracea, and on Father Thomas Häberle's books at Tumors healed thanks to cabbage leaf poultices and ... unconditional love.

 4 Oil pulling